 This is where his friendship with Martha, Mary and Lazarus was especially valuable since as Jerusalemites they provided not only hospitality but news and support as well.

 Then, as now, the social classes formed a pyramid, but it was a much steeper pyramid than the one we know.
 The elite class consisted of only about 3% of the population.
-70% of the people were peasants, that great silent group of the ancient world, whose main concern was whether there would be enough food to keep their family going.
+At least 70-80% of the people were peasants, that great silent group of the ancient world.
+Their main concern was whether there would be enough food to keep their family alive.

 There was virtually no middle class, at least as we know it.
 The 3% elite were the only real consumers of luxury items, with their wealth coming from ownership of the land.